davidjosefson/google-docs-quiz/README.md

 If you have a lot of quiz questions in your Google Docs-document and want to be tested on the questions in a random order - neatly presented, without the need to scroll through the page?
 Look no further!

-The script assumes you have written the questions as numbered lists, each new question as a new list with the answers indented below each question.
+The script assumes you have written the questions as numbered lists, each new question as a new list with the answers indented below each question, like this:
-Example:

 1. How did Einstein die?
     1. He was shot to death